stevemwangii/stevemwangii/README.md

 - 👋 Hi, I’m @stevemwangii
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development,cybersecurity
-- 🌱 I’m currently learning php js mysql
+- 🌱 I’m currently learning php html js mysql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...